The House-Church concept is

 In the New Testament, instead of denominations, there were one or more house-churches in each city, meeting in small groups in homes, to teach the Bible and evangelize their city.
 Acts 8:1; 11:26; 18:22; Rom 16:1; 1 Cor 1:2; Rev.2:1; Col 4:16; 1 Thess 1:1; Rev 2:12; 3:7; 3:1; 2:8; 2:18

 - Modern pastors are usually seminary trained.
-The people often have no real knowledge of their pastor’s personal life or character.
+The people in the congregation often have no real knowledge of their pastor’s personal life or character.

 New Testament elders were local people who were trained in the house church.
 Their life and character were well known.
 Acts 14:23; Titus 1:5